Building Rapport: 10 Best Ways to Instantly Build Trust in Sales

 What Is Rapport Building?

-Building rapport is the process of establishing a relationship/connection between people who have developed mutual trust and understanding.
-This is an important element of both your personal and professional life.
+Building rapport is the process of establishing a relationship between two people.
+The rapport is developed through mutual trust and understanding.

 Building rapport is crucial in sales because people are way more likely to do business with those they know, like, or trust.

 Your goal as a salesperson is to build this connection naturally with prospects.
-Nothing is better than that feeling of “we just hit it off.”
+Because nothing is better than that feeling of “we just hit it off.”

 chart-barConnect with more buyersBuild valuable business relationships faster